 I don’t want to be too critical because customer support is rated well at Betfred, and the huge number of long-term returning punters shows that they must be doing something right.
 The support agents are friendly and really well trained, especially when it comes to explaining all the betting around horse racing and the tote, which must take a lot of patience.

 Is Betfred For You?

-Betfred’s greatest asset is their unrivaled horse racing package.
-You can watch every race in the UK and Ireland if you’ve bet on it with and have access to full audio and text commentary too.
+Betfred’s greatest asset is their unrivalled horse racing package.
+You can watch every race in the UK and Ireland if you’ve bet on it and have access to full audio and text commentary too.
 There are also more offers around horse racing than with most other bookmakers, especially price guarantees, placepots and Lucky’s.
 Oh, and there’s also the tote which gives Betfred customers the ability to take part in pooled betting and enhanced jackpots in a way that other bookmakers simply can’t match.

 Away from racing and Betfred becomes more of a solid choice for the everyday punter who isn’t impressed by modern technology and doesn’t want to bet on anything too complicated.
 If you want a place to bet on normal betting lines on popular sports with solid odds then you will be fine.

-Digits & Details
+Contact & License Details

 - Name: Betfred

 - Registered Company Name: Petfre Limited (Gibraltar)